 DZ11 argued that the 8 o'clock arc is formed of two major parts, the main galaxy component and a smaller clump which is rotating around the main core of the galaxy and separated by 1.2 kpc in projected distance.
-They found that the properties of the clump resembles those of the high-z clumps studied by Swinbank et al. (2009), Jones et al. (2010), and Genzel et al. (2011).
-They also suggested that the fundamental relation between mass, SFR, and metallicity (Mannucci et al. 2010; Lara-López et al. 2010) may hold up to and even beyond z = 2.5, as also supported by two other lensed LBGs at 2.5 < z < 3.5 studied by Richard et al. (2011).
+They found that the properties of the clump resemble those of the high-z clumps studied by Swinbank et al. (2009), Jones et al. (2010), and Genzel et al. (2011).
+They also suggested that the fundamental relation between mass, star formation rate (SFR), and metallicity (Lara-López et al. 2010; Mannucci et al. 2010) may hold up to and even beyond z=2.5, as also supported by two other lensed LBGs at 2.5 < z < 3.5 studied by Richard et al. (2011).

-In this work, we use near-IR IFU spectroscopy of the 8 o'clock arc with SINFONI to spatially resolve the emission line maps and the kinematics of this galaxy.
+In this work, we use NIR IFU spectroscopy of the 8 o'clock arc with SINFONI to spatially resolve the emission line maps and the kinematics of this galaxy.
 In Section 2, we introduce the observed data.
-In this section, we also discuss the data reduction procedure and the PSF estimation as well as the SED fitting procedure.
+In this section, we also discuss the data reduction procedure and the point spread function (PSF) estimation as well as the spectral energy distribution (SED) fitting procedure.
 The analysis of the IFU data is covered in Section 3.
 The physical properties of the 8 o'clock arc are discussed in Section 4.
-In Section 5, we introduce our lens modeling technique and also our source reconstruction procedure.
+In Section 5, we introduce our lens modelling technique and also our source reconstruction procedure.
 In this section, we also present the emission line maps and the H β profile in the source plane.
 The kinematics of the galaxy are discussed in Section 6.
 We present our conclusions in Section 7.